Phi Delta Theta: 19th century

-Early years

-Phi Delta Theta held its first convention in 1851 in Cincinnati, Ohio when the organization had only four chapters.
+Phi Delta Theta held its first convention in 1851 in Cincinnati when the organization had only four chapters.
 The event was attended by seven members.
 Despite the limited number, positive steps were taken for the establishment of new chapters by forming an expansion committee.
-It was also during the first convention where the chapter at Miami University was designated as the Grand Chapter whose duties were to oversee the overall fraternity operations.
+It was also during the first convention that the chapter at Miami University was designated as the Grand Chapter whose duties were to oversee the overall fraternity operations.
 Subsequent conventions were held again in Cincinnati five years later; Bloomington, Indiana in 1858; and Danville, Kentucky in 1860.
 Another convention was held in 1864 in Bloomington during the American Civil War.
 The Civil War was difficult for all fraternities.
 Battles put fraternity brother against fraternity brother.
 Fifty Phis fought on the side of the Confederacy while 231 Phis fought for the Union Army.

-It was not until the 1868 Indianapolis convention that the first steps in the creation of an overall administration took place.
+At its convention in Indianapolis in 1868, the first steps were taken to create an overall administrative plan for the fraternity.
 The convention was regarded as the first "National Convention" as permanent convention rules were adopted during this time.
 Twelve years later, the most important of all Phi Delta Theta conventions took place.
-The Indianapolis Convention of 1880 established new ritual, insignia, and customs that are still used today.
+The Indianapolis Convention of 1880 established new rituals, insignia, and customs that are still used today.
 Moreover, the convention saw the creation of the General Council, the governing body of the fraternity, with Walter B. Palmer, Emory-Vanderbilt 1877, and George Banta, Franklin-Indiana 1876, becoming the president and historian, respectively.
 The convention also called for the organization of groups of chapters into provinces, which were to be headed by province presidents.

 A housing movement began to form during this time.
 The movement arose out of necessity because it was pointed out that chapter meetings were being conducted in rented halls.
 Even though the housing movement had been gaining momentum, it was not until the 1892 convention that a resolution was passed that advocated that all chapters rent or own at least one house.
-In the last two decades of the 19th century, over 50 chapter houses were acquired.
+In the last two decades of the 19th century, over fifty chapter houses were acquired.

-For a brief period a resolution was set forth to allow chapters to initiate women.
+For a brief period, a resolution was set forth to allow chapters to initiate women.
 First proposed in 1869, this was considered a radical idea both from a fraternal standpoint and social one as well since women were not allowed to vote until 1920.
 Although it was met with strong opposition, the issue would not be settled for several years.